How many comets were discovered by Jean-Louis Pons?

 independent

-discovered on 1824 July 23, by C. F. Scheithauer, Chemnitz, Germany, independently found by Pons on July 24
+Discovered on 1824 July 23, by Christian Friedrich Scheithauer, Chemnitz, Germany.
+Independently found by Pons on July 24.

 Home | My comet discoveries | Links | Literature